 The Partector Pro (naneos GmbH, Windisch, Switzerland) is a further development of Partector and Partector 2.
 All Partector models are small and portable devices that can be battery-operated.
-They use unipolar corona diffusion chargers to charge the aerosol particles to a known, particle size dependent charge distribution.
-The charger is operated in a chopped mode, i.e. it is

-- 170 switched on and off in short intervals to produce charged particle parcels.
+They use unipolar corona diffusion chargers to charge the aerosol particles to a known, particle-sizedependent charge distribution.
+The charger is operated in a chopped mode; i.e., it is switched on and off in short intervals to produce charged particle parcels.
 As these charged parcels enter and leave an induction tube, they induce a negative and positive voltage peak, respectively.
-The heights of these peaks are directly proportional to the total charge concentration, which is determined as the half peak-to-peak value (Fierz, Meier, Steigmeier, & Burtscher, 2014).
-For particle sizes between approximately 20 nm and 400 nm (Asbach, Fissan, Stahlmecke, Kuhlbusch, & Pui, 2009), the charge concentration and consequently the total current produced by the charged particles is directly proportional to the lung deposited - 175 surface area (LDSA) concentration of the particles (Fissan, Neumann, Trampe, Pui, & Shin, 2007), which can be measured with around ±30% uncertainty (Todea, Beckmann, Kaminski, & Asbach, 2015) (Todea, et al., 2017).
+The heights of these peaks are directly proportional to the total charge concentration, which is determined as the half peak-to-peak value (Fierz et al., 2014).
+For particle sizes between approximately 20 and 400 nm (Asbach et al., 2009), the charge concentration and consequently the total current produced by the charged particles is directly proportional to the lungdeposited surface area (LDSA) concentration of the particles (Fissan et al., 2007), which can be measured with around $\pm 30\%$ uncertainty (Todea et al., 2015, 2017).
 The LDSA concentration is thus the primary measurand of all three Partector models.
-Partector 2 uses the same overall principle, but with a dual stage charge measurement.
-Downstream of the first induction tube, the aerosol passes an aerosol manipulator, which essentially is an electrostatic precipitator and exposes the particles to a constant electric field to remove a certain fraction of charged - 180 particles.
+Partector 2 uses the same overall principle, but with a dual-stage charge measurement.
+Downstream of the first induction tube, the aerosol passes an aerosol manipulator, which essentially is an electrostatic precipitator and exposes the particles to a constant electric field to remove a certain fraction of charged particles.
 The current stemming from the remaining aerosol fraction is measured in a second induction tube.
 The ratio of the two measured currents is dependent on the mean particle size.
-Based on the measurement of the two currents and assumptions on the particle size distribution, the mean particle size and the particle number concentration are determined by the Partector 2 in addition to the LDSA concentration, similar to the measurement with other devices with either mechanical (Fierz, Houle, Steigmeier, & Burtscher, 2011) or electrical aerosol manipulator (Marra, Voetz, Kiesling, & H.J., 2010).
-Unlike in the Partector - 185 2, the Partector Pro does not apply a constant electric field strength in the manipulator, but switches between four different field strengths (voltages) in order to remove different size fractions from the aerosol and consequently determines the number size distribution of the aerosol.
-A similar concept has been used in the past by the Electrical Aerosol Analyzer (Liu & Pui, 1975; Qi, Chen, & Greenberg, 2008).
-The current integration time for each field strength can be 2 s, 4 s, 8 s, 16 s or 32 s.
-In addition, the instrument waits 2 s after a voltage change before the current measurement for the next voltage setting is started. - 190 The size distribution is provided in eight logarithmically spaced size bins with midpoints between 10 nm and 300 nm.
-The data for a new size distribution is provided whenever the current integration time for a voltage setting in the manipulator has passed, i.e. every 4 s, 6 s, 10 s, 18 s or 34 s, respectively.
+Based on the measurement of the two currents and assumptions on the particle size distribution, the mean particle size and the particle number concentration are determined by the Partector 2 in addition to the LDSA concentration, similar to the measurement with other devices with either mechanical (Fierz et al., 2011) or electrical aerosol manipulator (Marra et al., 2010).
+Unlike in the Partector 2, the Partector Pro does not apply a constant electric field strength in the manipulator, but it switches between four different field strengths (voltages) in order to remove different size fractions from the aerosol and consequently determines the number size distribution of the aerosol.
+A similar concept has been used in the past by the Electrical Aerosol Analyser (Liu and Pui, 1975; Qi et al., 2008).
+The current integration time for each field strength can be 2, 4, 8, 16 or 32 s.
+In addition, the instrument waits 2s after a voltage change before the current measurement for the next voltage setting is started.
+The size distribution is provided in eight logarithmically spaced size bins with midpoints between 10 and 300 nm.
+The data for a new size distribution are provided whenever the current integration time for a voltage setting in the manipulator has passed, i.e., every 4, 6, 10, 18 or 34 s, respectively.
 Geometric mean particle diameter and total number concentration are determined from the measured size distribution over the entire size range.
 All measured data are recorded and stored to an SD card.

-195 The Partector Pro used during the measurements in Mülheim-Styrum was originally a Partector 2 (S/N 8031) that has received a hardware (Version 3.1) and firmware (Version 275.9) upgrade by the manufacturer.
+The Partector Pro used during the measurements in Mülheim-Styrum was originally a Partector 2 (S/N 8031) that has received a hardware (Version 3.1) and firmware (Version 275.9) upgrade by the manufacturer.
 The device thus belongs to the very first generation of the Partector Pro.
 It was operated by means of an external USB power supply and using its internal pump.
-The integration time was set to 4 s and consequently, a "new" size distribution was recorded every 6s.
+The integration time was set to 4 s, and consequently a "new" size distribution was recorded every 6 s.